ragassler/pde-on-gpu-ramura-gassler/PorousConvection/README.md

 ## Unit and Reference Testing

-Note that the _test.jl source codes are nummerical identical to the source code only difference are some parameters like grid size, number of timesteps. and addtional unit_tesing function for unit testing.

-For Nummerical Correctness we have for each 2D and 3D a unit and a reference test The unit tests are the same where we check one kernel_function for its correctness
+We provide unit tests (kernel-level checks) and reference tests (end-to-end) for both 2D and 3D:

+**Unit tests:** Validate individual kernels for correctness.

-For reference in 2D we can verify nummerical corectness by reference testing the whole simulation against the already verified 2D simulation we have from Homework 5.
+**2D reference test:** Compares the full 2D XPU simulation against the verified 2D reference solver (PorousConvection_2D.jl from HW5).

-For 3D the reference testing is tricky.
-At the moment we run simulation with Ra=10.
-In Theory with such low Ra we get only diffusion no convection.
-Therefore the reference test checks if that holds for the nummerical simulation.
+**3D reference test:** For low Rayleigh number (e.g., Ra = 10), theory predicts diffusion-dominated behavior (no convection).
+The test verifies that the numerical solution exhibits this regime.

-To run the test use Pkg mode test suite.
+To run the test go into Pkg mode run command `test`